Beautification Fund Grants

 The Beautification Fund was established in 1976 to allow the Garden Club Council to support beautification activities and projects.

 The Garden Club Council of Winston-Salem and Forsyth County actively seeks organizations that need funding for landscaping projects.
-These projects can be in neighborhoods, at schools and in other such public spaces.
+These projects can be in neighborhoods, at schools, and in other such public spaces.
 A request should be sent to the Council as outlined below.
-The Garden Club Council meets five times each year, in September, November, January, March and May.
-In order to schedule a meeting of the Beautification Committee, any request must be received at Headquarters by the first day of the month in which the Council meets.
-Therefore, grant requests must be received by September 1, November 1, January 1, March 1 or May 1.
+The Beautification Committee will meet three times each year, in September, January, and March.
+Any request must be received at Headquarters by the first day of the month in which the Committee meets.
+Therefore, grant requests must be received by September 1, January 1, or March 1.

 GUIDELINES FOR REQUESTS